-You have been referred to see a Medical Oncologist and/or a Radiation Oncologist.
-You vill be seeing Dr Please refer to your folder prior to your first appointment.
-The right side includes important atient information and directions.
-The left side holds all of the forms that must be completed nd brought to your first appointment.
-In an effort to stay on schedule for all of our patients, ndividuals arriving without their completed forms may be asked to reschedule their ppointment.
-If you need help filling out the forms, please arrive 30 minutes prior to your cheduled "arrival time" and we would be happy to assist you.
-Your appointment is for:

-Please bring your insurance card and identification to every visit.
+Dear, You have been referred to see a Medical Hematologist.
+You will be seeing Dr Please refer to your folder prior to your first appointment.
+The right side includes important patient information and directions.
+The left side holds all of the forms that must be completed and brought to your first appointment.
+In an effort to stay on schedule for all of our patients, individuals arriving without their completed forms may be asked to reschedule their appointment.
+If you need help filling out the forms, please arrive 30 minutes prior to your scheduled "arrival time" and we would be happy to assist you.
+Your appointment is for: Date: Time: Dr. Please bring your insurance card and identification to every visit.
 Please be advised that all co-payments are due on the same day the services are rendered.
 If you can't make your appointment time, please call within 24 hours to reschedule.
 If you have questions or concerns, or need help with your paperwork, please call us at: Hildegard Medicus Cancer Center at St. Mary's Hospital (Drs.
-Sunkin, Maingi and Patel) 268-5060 or Hildegard Medicus Cancer Center, Radiation-Oncology at Samaritan Hospital (Drs.
-Reddy and Laser) 271-3775.
+Sunkin, Maingi, Patel) 268-5060.
+Sincerely, The Staff at the Hildegard Medicus Cancer Center